rpedros02/lei-24-s2-1DL-g08/docs/sprintC/us021/02.analysis/Readme.md

-# US008 - List the vehicles in need off check-up.
+# US021 - Add Entry to the To-do List.

 ## 2. Analysis